-Election and Terms of Officers
+Election of Officers and Terms of Office

 Section 1.
-The term of office shall be one year in the case of the President Elect and the Ex-president, five years in the case of the Trustees, two years in the case of the President, Vice Presidents, the Secretary, the Associate Secretaries and the Treasurer.
-The term of office in case of members of the Publications Committees shall be three years, except that when the size of a Publication Committee is changed the Council may authorize the election of a member for a term of less than three years.
-The term of office for members at large of the Council shall be three years, five of the members at large retiring annually.
+The term of office shall be one year in the case of the president-elect and the ex-president; five years in the case of the trustees; two years in the case of the president, the vice-presidents, the secretary, the associate secretaries, the treasurer, and the associate treasurer.
+The term of office in the case of members of the publications committees and elected members of the communications committees shall be four years for the Proceedings and the Transactions and Memoirs committees and three years for the remaining committees, except that when the size of a publications or communications committee is changed, the Council may authorize the election of a member for a shorter term.
+The term of office for members-at-large of the Council shall be three years, five of the members-at-large retiring annually.
 The term of office for elected members of the Executive Committee shall be two years, two of the elected members retiring annually.
-All terms of office shall begin on January 1 and terminate on December 31 with the exception that the officials specified in Articles I, II, III, IV, and V (excepting the President Elect and Ex-president) shall continue to serve until their successors have been duly elected and qualified.
+All terms of office shall begin on January 1 and terminate on December 31 with the exception that the officials specified in Articles I, II, III, IV, and V (excepting the president-elect and ex-president) shall continue to serve until their successors have been duly elected and qualified.
+The members of a communications committee with terms ending on December 31 are designated as past members through February 10 of the following year.

 Section 2.
-The President Elect, the Vice Presidents, the Secretary, the Associate Secretaries, the Treasurer, the Trustees, the members of the Publications Committees, and the members-at-large of the Council shall be elected by written ballot.
-An official ballot shall be sent to each member of the Society by the Secretary on or before October 10, and such ballots, if returned to the Secretary in envelopes bearing the name of the voter and received within 30 days, shall be counted.
+The president-elect, the vice-presidents, the secretary, the associate secretaries, the treasurer, the associate treasurer, the trustees, the members of the publications and communications committees, and the members-at-large of the Council shall be elected by written ballot.
+An official ballot shall be sent to each member of the Society by the secretary on or before October 10, and such ballots, if returned to the secretary in envelopes bearing the name of the voter and received within thirty days, shall be counted.
 Each ballot shall contain one or more names proposed by the Council for each office to be filled, with blank spaces in which the voter may substitute other names.
 A plurality of all votes cast shall be necessary for election.
 In case of failure to secure a plurality for any office, the Council shall choose by written ballot among the members having the highest number of votes.
+Each communications committee elects one of its members as chairman in a manner and for a term designated by the Council.
+Past members, as designated in Section 1, may be authorized to vote in this election.

 Section 3.
-At the end of his term of office, the President Elect shall become the President.
-At the end of his term of office, the President shall become the Ex-President.
+At the end of his term of office, the president-elect shall become the president.
+At the end of his term of office, the president shall become the ex-president.

 Section 4.
-On or before January 15, the Secretary shall send to all members of the Council for a mail vote a ballot containing two names for each place to be filled on the Executive Committee.
-The nominees shall be chosen by a committee appointed by the President.
+On or before January 15, the secretary shall send to all members of the Council for a mail vote a ballot containing two names for each place to be filled on the Executive Committee.
+The nominees shall be chosen by a committee appointed by the president.
 Members of the Council may vote for persons not nominated.
-Any member of the Council who is not an ex officio member of the Executive Committee (see Article V, Section 1) shall be eligible for election to the Executive Committee.
+Any member of the Council who is not an ex-officio member of the Executive Committee (see Article V, Section 1) shall be eligible for election to the Executive Committee.
 In case a member is elected to the Executive Committee for a term extending beyond his regular term on the Council, he shall automatically continue as a member of the Council during his term on the Executive Committee.